tbodt/greenstack/doc/index.rst

     Switches to greenstack ``g``, but immediately raise an exception of type ``typ`` with the value ``val``, and optionally, the traceback object ``tb``. ``tb`` can be NULL.

+``int PyGreenstack_AddStateHandler(switchwrapperfunc wrapper, stateinitfunc stateinit)``
+    Adds a state handler with the two specified functions.
+There is currently no API to remove state handlers.

 Indices and tables
 ==================